Nasir-6/health-first-front-end-project/README.md

 - The importance of developing the back-end with the front-end application in mind
 - Security issues arising from using the url as a means of holding user information
 - The use of flexbox, grid and media queries to create a responsive web application (including a collapsing navbar menu)
-- The access to the various input types within HTML forms (date, time etc.)
+- How to use the various input types within HTML forms (date, time etc.)

 ## Future improvements
 - Write tests for JS/ReactJs features